Who should get vaccinated

 - People aged 65 years and over

-- Aboriginal and Torres Strait Islanders aged 15 years and over
+- Aboriginal and Torres Strait Islanders aged 6 months to <5 years and adolescents and adults aged15 years and over

 - Pregnant women

-- People with severe asthma, diabetes, heart and kidney disease and certain chronic conditions.
+- People with severe asthma, diabetes, chronic heart and kidney disease and certain chronic conditions.

 Influenza vaccination is also recommended for people who may transmit flu to those 'at-risk' listed above.
 This includes:

 - Emergency services workers.

 - Workers in aged care and childcare facilities